Update a single device

 Via Management API

-To install the update that was created in the previous step, we have to assign the Distribution Set (DS_ID=2829) containing the update to a device.
+To install the update that was created in the previous step, you have to assign the distribution set (DS_ID=2829) containing the update to a device.
 This is done with the following call.

 The respective replacement tokens are listed at Getting started > API Replacement Token.